flenniken/statictea/docs/vartypes.md

 # FunResult

 Contains the result of calling a function, either a value or a warning.
-The parameter field is the index of the problem argument.
+The parameter field is the index of the problem argument or -1 to point at the function itself.

 ```nim
 FunResult = object